MapRPS/cluster-validation/README.md

 Post installation tests are in the post-install folder.
 The primary tests are RWSpeedTest and TeraSort.
 Scripts to run each are provided in the folder.
 Read the scripts for additional info.
-These scripts should all be run by the MapR service account, typically 'mapr'.
+These scripts should all be run by the HPE Data Fabric service account, typically 'mapr'.
 The tests should be rerun as a normal user account to verify that normal accounts have no permission issues and can achieve the same throughput.